 Building Bridges or Building Walls – Conflict Resolution

-In times of conflict, I encourage you to take a moment and think about where you are standing.
-Are you invested in building bridges or building walls?
-Is the person you are experiencing challenges with building bridges or building walls?
-If you are building walls, what do you need to stop protecting yourself and get what you actually need to build bridges?
+In times of conflict, I encourage you to take a moment to reflect on where you are standing.
+Are you invested in building bridges or walls?
+Is the person you are dealing with experiencing challenges with building bridges or walls?
+If you are building walls, what do you need to stop protecting yourself and start building bridges?
 What do they need to start building bridges?
 What can we do to support this process?

 Building Bridges or Building Walls - Providence Holistic Counseling Services